-While the TransAtlantic TA-15 is a veritable treasure chest of preamp sounds with the five different circuits tucked away in its hold, the Tone shaping choices don't, by any means, stop there.
+While the TA-30 is a veritable treasure chest of preamp sounds with the five different circuits tucked away in its hold, the Tone shaping choices don't, by any means, stop there.
 We always say "it's 50% front end and 50% power".
-The power section in any amp has a great deal to do with its response, character and feel.
-The TA-15 is just as well endowed in the power play as it is in preamp choices.
+The power section in any amp has a great deal to do with its response, character and feel and the TA-30 is just as well endowed in the power play as it is with preamp choices.

-Our patented Multi-Watt[TM] Power allows not only the choice of Class of Operation, but also a choice in Wiring Configuration.
+Our patented Multi-WattTM Power allows not only the choice of Class of Operation, but also a choice in Wiring Configuration.
 You get three distinctly different power sections - each with its own character and feel to link - per Channel - with the preamp sounds you have crafted.
-The 5W and 15 W are old school classic power sections with their own signature voice and response and the TA-15 would be amazing with these two alone.
-But we had another patented secret up our sleeve and along with these two vintage-minded gems we've included a 25W Dyna-WattTM power Mode.